RahmatSaeedi/focals/readme.md

-      √ should be that vampire if same vampire is used √ should be the more senior vampire if a direct ancestor is used √ should be root for offspring 8 and offspring 7 totalNumberOfDescendents
+      √ should be that vampire if same vampire is used √ should be the more senior vampire if a direct ancestor is used √ should be root for offspring 8 and offspring 7 totalNumberOfDescendants
       √ should return 8 for the rootVampire
-      √ should return 0 for the vamprire without descendents
+      √ should return 0 for the vamprire without descendants vampireWithName
+      √ Returns 'null' if vampire name does not exists.
+      √ Returns correct vampire for descendant 'offspring1' √ Returns correct vampire for descendant 'offspring2' √ Returns correct vampire for descendant 'offspring3' √ Returns correct vampire for descendant 'offspring4' √ Returns correct vampire for descendant 'offspring5' √ Returns correct vampire for descendant 'offspring6' √ Returns correct vampire for descendant 'offspring7' √ Returns correct vampire for descendant 'offspring8'

-  21 passing (16ms)
+  30 passing (16ms)
 ```